 [Section 43B inserted by No. 110 of 1985 s.
 44; amended by No. 73 of 1995 s.
 63.]

-44. Power to enter on land and fix fittings
+44. Entry to land to install etc. fittings, Corporation’s powers as to

 (1) Any person authorised by the Corporation may, at all reasonable times, enter upon any land to which water is supplied or is intended to be supplied under this Act, and may place and fix thereon and attach thereto, wherever the Corporation thinks proper, such fittings as the Corporation may think expedient, and may do all other acts and execute all other water works which the Corporation may think fit.